MuistotKartalla/muistot-frontend/README.md

 Introducing a component library, such as [BluePrint JS](https://blueprintjs.com/)
 - Would have ready made components that could be used and altered instead of having to write everything from scratch
 - Maybe not necessary, as most components already exists

-Updating packages
-- Packages are outdated and should be updated
-- [Renovate](https://github.com/renovatebot/renovate) is a tool that can help automate the process.
-It can be configured to automatically create pull requests for updating packages
-- Caution should be taken with the updates, things can easily break when jumping to a new major version.
-Updates should be tested and changes should be reviewed before merging